 Theory #1: Losing Touch With “Old Friends” Hypothesis

-It’s believed that as a baby you need a certain amount of exposure to particular microbes in order to build the proper immunities to fight them off later in life.
-Sound crazy?
-It might not be.
+It's believed that as a baby you need a certain amount of exposure to particular microbes in order to build the proper immunities to fight them off later in life.
+And there may be some truth to this.

 Underdeveloped countries still have parasitic worms and organisms found in unfiltered water as well as fermented veggies and soil.
 Though this sounds yucky, surprisingly, they don't seem to struggle with the allergies that developed countries struggle with.
 According to an Old Friends theorist, this is now wreaking havoc on our systems.